We’ve never had a better chance …

 Support service-learning and conservation projects at the Saimiri Foundation by planting native trees and vegetation to restore the natural habitat of endangered species in the area, such as primates.

-Students and faculty have the option to reduce the environmental impact of their study abroad experience by voluntarily compensating the CO2 emissions created during their program through CEPA’s Carbon Reduction Project in Costa Rica.
+Students and faculty automatically reduce the environmental impact of their study abroad experience because CEPA voluntarily compensates the CO2 emissions created during their program and plant trees for ecosystem restoration, through CEPA’s Nature Positive Project in Costa Rica and carbon credits (CERs).

 What is our strategy to reach our goals?